SDWebImage/SDWebImageFLPlugin/README.md

 The magic because we create one custom animation class called `SDFLAnimatedImage` to load GIF images, and use `UIImage` for normal images.

-For placeholder, you can even provide a `FLAnimatedImage` to allow GIF placeholder on `FLAnimatedImageView`
+For placeholder, you can even provide a `FLAnimatedImage` to allow GIF placeholder on `FLAnimatedImageView` using the wrapper class `SDFLAnimatedImage`.

 + Objective-C